everymind/everymind.github.io/_projects/RatVideoGame.md

 tags:
   - video game
   - rats
-  - Sainsbury-Wellcome Center
+  - Sainsbury Wellcome Center
 ---

-This is a project led by Lorenza Calcaterra, in the Kampff research group at the Sainsbury-Wellcome Center for Neural Circuits and Behavior.
+This is a project led by Lorenza Calcaterra, a PhD Candidate in the Intelligent Systems Lab at the Sainsbury Wellcome Center for Neural Circuits and Behavior.
+Watch this space for more, coming soon!